mcallydevelops/mcallykey/README.md

 # mcallykey
-A simple key value in memory database
+A simple key value in memory database.

+Currently in progress